rescuecomputers/infinity/README.md

 3. Enter desired Stack Name
 4. Click Launch Environment
 5. Will take about 90 seconds to complete
-6. A link to the create stack infiniti url is displayed.
+6. A link to the create stack infiniti url is displayed at the bottom.
+7. Newly provisioned stack home page is presented EXTRA - there is a log in the directory that application was invoked from.